andrewjmeier/TableTop.JS/tutorials/markdown/simple_game.md

 But not all moves are allowed.
 We don't want the player to be able to move his opponents token and it's also against our game's rules to move your token backward.
 We'll provide that logic with the `isValidMove` method.

 ```
-SimpleGame.prototype.isValidMove = function(token, oldSpace, newSpace) {
+SimpleGame.prototype.isValidMove = function(token, oldTile, newTile) {

-  var oldPos = this.board.getSpacePosition(oldSpace);
+  var oldPos = this.board.getTilePosition(oldTile);
-  var newPos = this.board.getSpacePosition(newSpace);
+  var newPos = this.board.getTilePosition(newTile);

   var player = this.getCurrentPlayer();

     /*
        If we don't own the piece or
-       the destination is a red space or
+       the destination is a red tile or
        the destination is occupied
        it's not a valid move!
      */